Updated August 2021

 On our first trip our hotel rate didn’t include breakfast so we picked out some Amish pastries to save for the next day.

-You can even explore Revolutionary over dinner in Philadelphia.
+We were even able to explore the Revolutionary over dinner in Philadelphia.

 We’re often wary of colonial taverns because they are of course touristy and the food can be underwhelming, but we tried the historic City Tavern for dinner because the kids menu looked good and its pepper pot soup called to us on a rainy night.